shentufoundation/hub/docs/installation.md

 ## Installing Go

-In this step, you’ll install Go by downloading the go installer, in this tutorial will use the version `go 1.13.3` from the [official Go downloads](https://golang.org/dl/) page.
+In this step, you’ll install Go by downloading the go installer.
+This tutorial will use the version `go 1.13.3` from the [official Go downloads](https://golang.org/dl/) page.

 Before downloading Go, make sure that you are in the home (~) directory: